peter-fields/toysector/README.md

 ---

-Synthetic training data and fir models can be found at https://huggingface.co/datasets/peter-fields/toysector-data
+Synthetic training data and fit models can be found at https://huggingface.co/datasets/peter-fields/toysector-data

 ```
 # From the root of your cloned toysector repo